Presenting higher stacks as simplicial schemes: Introduction

 of affine schemes is a smooth surjection for all $k,m$, and an isomorphism for $m>n$.
 For $n$-geometric Deligne--Mumford stacks or $n$-geometric schemes there are similar statements, replacing smooth morphisms with \'etale morphisms or local isomorphisms.
 In particular, this means that any functor satisfying the conditions of Lurie's Representability Theorem (\cite{lurie} Theorem 7.1.6) gives rise to such a simplicial scheme.

-If $\fX$ is a quasi-compact semi-separated scheme, this resolution just corresponds to constructing a \v Cech complex.
+If $\fX$ is a quasi-compact semi-separated scheme, this resolution just corresponds to constructing the \v Cech nerve of an affine cover.
 We may therefore think of Artin $n$-hypergroupoids as being analogues of atlases on manifolds.
 While they share with atlases an amenability to calculation, they also share the disadvantage of not being canonical.
-However, there is a notion of trivial relative Artin $n$-hypergroupoids $X' \to X$, which is analogous to refinement of an atlas, and we may regard two Artin $n$-hypergroupoids as being equivalent if they admit a common refinement of this type (Corollary \ref{duskinmor}).
+However, there is a notion of trivial relative Artin $n$-hypergroupoids $X' \to X$, which is analogous to refinement of an atlas, and we may regard two Artin $n$-hypergroupoids as being equivalent if they admit a common refinement of this type (Theorem \ref{duskinmor}).
 In this way, we can recover the entire $\infty$-category of $n$-geometric Artin stacks (Theorem \ref{bigthm}).

-Replacing rings with simplicial rings or dg-rings allows us to define derived Artin $n$-hypergroupoids, and these turn out to be equivalent to the $D^-$ geometric $n$-stacks of \cite{hag2} (Theorem \ref{bigthmd}). \v Cech complexes allow us to make close comparisons between derived Artin stacks and Kontsevich's dg-schemes (Remark \ref{cechrks}.\ref{cechrk}).
-Indeed, this approach adapts to all homotopical algebraic geometry contexts, so the rich theory of \cite{hag2} can all be carried over to the setting of Duskin-Glenn hypergroupoids (see Remark \ref{hagrk} for details).
+In fact, Theorem \ref{bigthm} gives a much more general statement, relating geometric stacks in any HAG context to the corresponding hypergroupoids.
+In particular, replacing rings with simplicial rings or dg-rings allows us to define derived Artin $n$-hypergroupoids, which are then equivalent to the $D^-$ geometric $n$-stacks of \cite{hag2}. \v Cech nerves allow us to make close comparisons between derived Artin stacks and Kontsevich's dg-schemes (Remark \ref{cechrks}.\ref{cechrk}).

-Quasi-coherent sheaves on an $n$-geometric stack then just correspond to Cartesian quasi-coherent sheaves on the associated Artin $n$-hypergroupoid (Corollary \ref{cringmod}), and there is a similar statement for homotopy-Cartesian complexes on a derived $n$-geometric stack (Proposition \ref{dgsheafequivm}).
+Quasi-coherent sheaves on an $n$-geometric stack then just correspond to Cartesian quasi-coherent sheaves on the associated $n$-hypergroupoid for any HAG context (Corollary \ref{qcohequiv}).
 This facilitates a relatively simple description of the cotangent complex, and our main application of this theory is to describe infinitesimal deformations of $n$-geometric stacks in terms of the cotangent complex (Theorem \ref{deformstack}).

 The structure of the paper is as follows.
 Sections \ref{hag} and \ref{nhyp} are mostly a recapitulation of background material, with a few results proved in \S \ref{nhyp} for which the author does not know of any other reference.
-Section \ref{nhypaff} introduces the main concepts to be used in the paper, the Artin $n$-hypergroupoids described above, and establishes their basic properties.
+Section \ref{nhypaff} introduces the main objects to be used in the paper, $n$-hypergroupoids in model categories (with the Artin $n$-hypergroupoids described above as a special case), and establishes their basic properties.